denniskuijs/openremote/docs/research_decouple_data.md

 <img src="./Media/ls_unordered.png" width="1000">

 To solve this issue, I created multiple `named` volumes using the `Docker CLI` command and pointed them to subdirectories within the main directory.
 I also assigned them the same names currently used in the `Docker Compose` file.
-This ensures that no seperate volume needs to be added and we're only using the existing ones.
+This ensures that no separate volume needs to be added and we're only using the existing ones.

 ```sh
 sudo docker volume create -d local -o type=block -o device=/or-data/proxy -o o=bind proxy-data